Mexico national football team: Media coverage

-All of Mexico's matches are shown live on over-the-air networks Televisa and TV Azteca in Mexico.
+All of Mexico matches are shown live on both over-the-air networks Televisa and TV Azteca in Mexico until 2034 but in 2027, 2028, and 2029, the Mexico matches during CONCACAF Nations League final four and Gold Cup is excluded on the package after the American OTT streaming platform Netflix scores the new big deal with CONCACAF for viewers in Mexico.
 In the United States all of Mexico's international friendlies and home World Cup qualifiers are shown on Spanish language network Univision while away World Cup qualifiers are shown on Telemundo.
 On 30 January 2013, English language network ESPN and Univision announced an agreement to telecast the Mexico national team home World Cup qualifiers and international friendly matches in English in the United States.